 Many of us set goals.
-Around New Years time, most of us take it to the level of resolutions.
-Many people I talked to seem to make the same goals and resolutions every year – year after year.
+Around New Year’s time, most of us take it to the level of resolutions.
+Many people I talked to seem to make the same goals and resolutions yearly – year after year.
 So, this article, while elementary, will address some of the basics of setting goals.
-First, you need […]
+First, you need to […]

 Many of us set goals.
-Around New Years time, most of us take it to the level of resolutions.
-Many people I talked to seem to make the same goals and resolutions every year – year after year.
+Around New Year’s time, most of us take it to the level of resolutions.
+Many people I talked to seem to make the same goals and resolutions yearly – year after year.
 So, this article, while elementary, will address some of the basics of setting goals.

 First, you need to have a goal, and you do – even if you don’t know it.
 As a matter of fact, you have many goals.
 You just don’t think of them as such.
 Think about all of the things you set out to do.
 It may be as simple as just getting to a meeting on time, or as big as saving for a new home.
 There are many different types of goals.
 They can be related to business, health, personal, material, important and immediate, important, but not urgent – the list can go on and on.
 They can be big or small.
 It doesn’t matter.